gregbkr/duply-tahoe-docker/README.md

 You can build the storage grid on the same server for testing, or different one for production.
 Follow the graph to see which port to open.

 ## 2.1 Introducer:
 Connector/hub/directory which will list all available storages.
-Where our client will get the list of all available storage.
+Where our client will get the list of all available storages.

 Initialize: